 - the host system that runs the JVM

-Because ActiveMQ is written in Java, you can query destination, broker, and JVM metrics via Java Management Extensions (JMX).
+Because ActiveMQ is written in Java, you can query destination, address, broker, and JVM metrics via Java Management Extensions (JMX).
 You can view these metrics using JConsole, a GUI that’s included in the JDK, or with other JMX-compliant monitoring systems.
-ActiveMQ also comes with a Web Console and a statistics plugin.
-In Part 2 of this series, we’ll look at the tools available to help you collect and view ActiveMQ metrics.
+In Part 2 of this series, we’ll look at JConsole and other tools available to help you collect and view ActiveMQ metrics.

 In this section, we’ll explore key ActiveMQ metrics—where to find them, and the reasons you might want to collect them.
 This builds on our Monitoring 101 series, which discusses how to identify high-value monitoring data, how to create a smart strategy for alerting, and how to investigate the issues your monitoring uncovers.

-All ActiveMQ messages pass through destinations.
-Monitoring destination metrics can give you information about the speed, volume, and resource usage of your messaging system.
+ActiveMQ Classic and ActiveMQ Artemis use different types of endpoints to route messages to consumers.
+Monitoring these endpoints—destinations and addresses—can give you information about the speed, volume, and resource usage of your messaging system.